-This blog purpose is to educate those who are seeking to reclaim thier health and vitality amidst a sea of misinformation.
+This purpose of this blog is to educate those who are seeking to reclaim their health and vitality amidst a sea of misinformation.
 Reclaiming your health need not be complicated, but it does take work.
-Each body has different needs and here you will learn how to figure out what is right for your particular body.
+Each body has different needs and it is important to figure out what is right for your particular body.

 In this blog you will find:

-Membership is free and gives you access to the Reclaiming Vitality Resource Library with ebooks, pdfs, and checklists to help you on your journey to finding exactly what your body needs to achieve health and vitality.
+If you would like to be a member, sign up at the bottom of the page or in the pop-up.
+Membership is free and gives you access to the ever-growing Reclaiming Vitality Resource Library with ebooks, pdfs, and checklists to help you on your journey to finding exactly what your body needs to achieve health and vitality.

-As a Functional Nutritional Therapy Practicioner (FNTP), I see clients both in person and virtually to help them use food to heal.
+As a Functional Nutritional Therapy Practitioner (FNTP), I see clients virtually.
 If you want my guidance on your healing journey, I would love to help you!

 What is Nutritional Therapy?